open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 ### Jackal Infantry

+A Jackal Infantry unit consists of 3-5 Jackal Infantry Minors, one Jackal Infantry Minor may be replaced by a Jackal Infantry Major.

 | Model                    | Cmd | Mov | Skl | Def | Tgh | HP  | Special Rules                   | Points |
 | :----------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :------------------------------ | :----- |
 | Jackal Infantry Major    |  3  |  6" |  3+ |  6+ |  3  |  1  | Officer                         | 11     |
 | Jackal Infantry Minor    |  3  |  6" |  4+ |  6+ |  3  |  1  |                                 | 10     |

-#### Configuration

-A Jackal Infantry unit consists of 3-5 Jackal Infantry Minors.
-1 may be replaced by a Jackal Infantry Major.

-#### Equipment

 Jackal Infantry Minors and Majors are equipped with a Point Defence Gauntlet and one of the following weapons: a Plasma Pistol, a Plasma Rifle, or a Needler.